gmgowrish/Face-Recognition-in-Python-Project/README.md

-Use pycharm for easy
+• Using a Face Recognition Attendance Management System in schools makes it easy for teachers to take attendance.

-install all libaries using pycharm terminal to run code
+• They just need to use the system’s camera to scan students’ faces, and it will automatically mark who is present.

-Login and Registration is fully voice validation
+• The attendance data is then saved in an Excel sheet, making it simple for teachers to keep track of attendance records.

-install the libaraies use pip if version changes means follow the document of the library
+• Login and Registration page is fully voice field validation and verification using the Pyttsx3

 # Face-Recognition-in-Python-Project
 Libraries -> Tkinter, MySql, Python Programming Language, OpenCV.